That1M8Head/QVSED/README.md

 The File Picker makes it simple to load the file you want, simply by typing in its path.

 If this is too oversimplified for you, or you just need to use your system file picker for whatever reason, you can always use the System File Picker option.

-## Configuration

-For configuration documentation, see [CONFIG.md](CONFIG.md).

-For colour scheme configuration, see [COLOURS.md](COLOURS.md) for a list of sample colour schemes.